- The Origin of Kadayawan Festival

 Got tired from all the walking you did around the festival?
 You can head on over to Roxas Street for some of the best massage parlors in Davao City.
 You can choose from a full body massage, back massage, or foot massage.

 When you're not partying in the streets or enjoying the shows, explore top tourist attractions in Davao City and other destinations in the region.
 Rent a car in Davao or book tours with transfers for a hassle-free trip.
+If you're coming from Manila, you can also book tour packages that already include a Manila to Davao flight and a return flight to Manila.

 Take note of these helpful reminders for a fun-filled and safe Kadayawan Festival experience in Davao: